sap-tutorials/btp-dev-guidance/tutorials/add-custom-logic/add-custom-logic.md

 [OPTION BEGIN [Node.js]]

 Because your file is called **services.js** and has the same name as your application definition file **services.cds**, CAP automatically treats it as a handler file for the application defined in there.
-CAP exposes several [events](https://cap.cloud.sap/docs/node.js/events) and you can easily write handlers like the one mentioned above.
+CAP exposes several [events](https://cap.cloud.sap/docs/node.js/events) and you can easily write handlers like the one mentioned earlier.

 [OPTION END]

 [OPTION BEGIN [Java]]

-Because the Java class containing the custom code is annotated with `@ServiceName(ProcessorService_.CDS_NAME)`, CAP knows that any handler methods in the class will be registered for events on entities defined in the **srv/services.cds** file.
+Because the Java class containing the custom code is annotated with `@ServiceName(ProcessorService_.CDS_NAME)`, CAP knows that any handler methods in the class are registered for events on entities defined in the **srv/services.cds** file.

 The handler method itself is annotated with `@Before(event = CqnService.EVENT_CREATE, entity = Incidents_.CDS_NAME)`.
-This means that the method will be called before each **CREATE** event on the entity Incidents.
-CAP exposes several [events](https://cap.cloud.sap/docs/java/event-handlers/#phases) and you can easily write [handlers](https://cap.cloud.sap/docs/java/event-handlers/#handlerclasses) like the one mentioned above.
+This annotation means that the method is called before each **CREATE** event on the entity Incidents.
+CAP exposes several [events](https://cap.cloud.sap/docs/java/event-handlers/#phases) and you can easily write [handlers](https://cap.cloud.sap/docs/java/event-handlers/#handlerclasses) like the one mentioned earlier.

 [OPTION END]